CiscoDevNet/scc-ckc-api-examples/README.md

-# Cisco Connected for Cities API Examples
+# Cisco Kinetic for Cities API Examples
 The Smart+Connected Digital Platform is now Cisco Kinetic for Cities.
 It’s a new name but the same platform that delivers a set of tools and guidelines for creating a smart city framework.
 This repo contains short example scripts that demonstrate and explain aspects of the Cisco Kinetic for Cities APIs.

 Examples